There are now 2 possible online modes for units:

-- a 5-day block and a 7-day field trip in Semester 2 (total workload is 150 hours)
+- a 5-day block and an up to 7 nights (8-days) field trip in Semester 2 (total workload is 150 hours)

 - The field component of the unit generates additional field-related fees which are borne by the student.
 These fees must be paid prior to the unit commencement through the unit coordinator.